taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-react/00-redux-in-react.md

 const store = createStore(rootReducer);
 ~~~~~~~~

-After that, your React code follows that should be already in the same file.
+After that, your React code follows.
+It should be already there in the same file.

 {title="Command Line",lang="text"}
 ~~~~~~~~